-Remmerde-Leusink is in her third year as an assistant coach for the Northwestern College women's basketball team.
+Remmerde-Leusink is in her fourth year as an assistant coach for the Northwestern College women's basketball team.

 A 2008 Northwestern graduate, Remmerde-Leusink earned NAIA All-American honors four straight years and was named player of the year in 2006 and 2008.
 A two-time GPAC player of the year, she led her team to the national championship in 2008, the semifinals in 2006 and a second round berth in 2007.
 Remmerde-Leusink holds a total of 11 NAIA Division II women’s basketball records, including points (3,854), three-pointers (481), three-point percentage (54.2%), free throw percentage (95.8%) and consecutive free throws made (133).
 Also an outstanding student, Remmerde-Leusink was a two-time NAIA Scholar-Athlete.